viet34tqc/notebook/interview.md

 ## `text-size-adjust`

-If you don't have a responsive mobile website, and you open it on a small screen, so the browser might resize the text to make it bigger so it’s easier to read.
+If you don't have a responsive mobile website, and you open it on a small screen, so the browser might resize the text to make it bigger so it's easier to read.
 The CSS `text-size-adjust` property can either disable this feature with the value none or specify a percentage up to which the browser is allowed to make the text bigger.

 ## Resource hint: preconnect, dns-prefetch, preload